Tom Rickards Park

 The birdlife is flourishing in the lily-covered lake, the flow is self-modulated by storm water runoff.

-The path winds between homes and the Village Green Retirement Village, finishing at Ormsby Park (a private residence).
+The path winds between homes and the Village Green Retirement Village.
 Please remember to respect the privacy of home owners as you wander through.

 They replaced weeds with native flora and a silt trap was installed to help keep the creek cleaner.
 Many trees have been planted and the area is becoming a favourite for Pale Headed Rosella and the Lorikeet.